Community attitudes survey 2019: Stigma from gambling harm

 Around half of those surveyed agreed most people would treat a person with gambling problems differently:

-Agreement with these statements was generally similar for both males and females.
+Agreement with these statements was generally similar for both women and men.

 Do you think it’s easy for someone to stop gambling?

-Seventy-one per cent of the community don’t think it’s easy for people with gambling problems to stop gambling.
+Sixty-eight per cent of the community don’t think it’s easy for people experiencing gambling harm to stop gambling.

 For more on addressing stigma, see the 2016 Foundation-funded study Lessons for the development of initiatives to tackle the stigma associated with problem gambling.